-Mary Nishikawa will be presenting on Sunday, April 14, 2019 in the special program, "How to write a science paper in English."
-Some of the topics that will be discussed include those that beginners have most trouble when writing a paper:
+Mary Nishikawa gave her talk on Sunday, April 14, 2019 in the special program, "How to write a science paper in English."
+Some of the topics that were discussed included the following:

 Paraphrasing sentences in the literature and citing correctly